TimothyRLaMora734/OpenGLStarter/README.md

 }
 ```

-The project __aribeiro-text-easing-eq__ has a renderer from all functions.
+The project __aribeiro-text-easing-eq__ render all equations.
 You can see the print screen below:

 ![Robert Penner's equations](https://github.com/A-Ribeiro/OpenGLStarter/raw/master/doc/images/robert-penner-easing-eq.png)